TVT Records: Later years

 In 2000, TVT became the first label to put its entire catalog online available for downloading and free streaming by fans.
 In 2001, the label reached an amicable arrangement with Napster for use of TVT's artist copyrights, and TVT's CEO joined the Napster advisory board.
 Gottlieb appeared before the Senate Judiciary Committee in 2001 on a panel that included Richard Parsons, then head of Time Warner; Ken Berry, head of EMI; and artists Alanis Morissette and Don Henley.
 CEO Gottlieb served on the Board of Directors of Musicmatch (sold to Yahoo!).

 TVT was one of the founding members of the Association of Independent Music (A2IM), an organization devoted to protecting independent labels' interests.

 In 2002, the label got into a dispute with Lyor Cohen, then head of Island Def Jam.
-The dispute involved Cohen and Universal paying former TVT artist Ja Rule $8 million to not deliver an album paid for by TVT, and promised to TVT and instead deliver it to Universal.
-In the resulting litigation Universal was prohibited by the courts from releasing the album created with TVT's funding.
+The dispute involved Cohen and Universal paying former TVT artist Ja Rule $8 million to not deliver an album paid for by TVT, and instead deliver it to Universal.
+In the resulting litigation Universal was prohibited by the courts from releasing the album produced with TVT's funding.
 In the ultimate trial over the claims of fraud and tortious interference, a jury awarded TVT a $132 million judgment.
 Universal appealed the ruling.
 On appeal, Cohen and Universal argued the existence of an agreement between the parties meant that their behavior was only a breach of contract and not a fraud or tort.
 The court agreed, reducing TVT's award to $126,000.

 In 2002, Prudential Financial acquired the rights to Pretty Hate Machine, The Connells, the "Mortal Kombat" soundtracks, the first seven volumes of Television's Greatest Hits, and a Wax Trax boxed set; certain publishing rights in compositions from KMFDM, Gil Scott-Heron and Nine Inch Nails, among others; and trademarks, including the Television's Greatest Hits logo, after TVT had defaulted on a loan to Prudential.
 In 2005, Prudential placed the catalogue up for sale.